Dexedus/Book-Review-App/README.md

 This app will ask you to log in or sign up by creating an account with a username (your email address) and a password.
 These passwords are now hashed and salted for additional security.

 ## TODO list
+- Add feature so only users can update and delete their own posts (Right now anyone can delete any post)
 - Add more animations.
 - Improve overall responsiveness.
 - Add cookies to create user sessions.